yeniferrosana/yeniferrosana/README.md

 ![Metrics](/bigass.svg)

 <p align="center">
-I am a Systems Engineer, I have developed applications and websites with Javascript, Python and PHP.
-In these projects I varied between the roles of Frontend, Backend, QA and Scrum Master, I also have 10 years of experience in the IT support area which have helped me expand my knowledge, improve my attitudes in team and work under pressure.
+I am a Systems Engineer and SEO & SEM Specialist.
+Additionally, I have developed applications and websites using JavaScript, Python, and PHP.
+In these projects, I’ve taken on various roles, including Frontend, Backend, QA, and Scrum Master.
+With over 10 years of experience in IT support, I’ve expanded my technical knowledge, strengthene my teamwork skills, and learned to perform effectively under pressure.
 </p>

 <div align="center">